Senior Management Group

 AECC University College has a number of management groups.

 The Senior Management Group at AECC University College advises the Principal on matters relating to policy and together develop and monitor AECC University College strategic and operational plans and targets.
-They meets once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.
+They meet once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.

 Senior Management Group

-Professor Lesley Haig
+Vice-Chancellor Professor Lesley Haig

-Professor Lesley Haig is Principal of AECC University College.
+Professor Lesley Haig is Vice-Chancellor of AECC University College.
 As Chief Executive Officer, Lesley works in close consultation with the Board of Governors and Senior Members of University College staff, and with a wide range of internal and external constituencies to provide the personal and professional leadership to develop the institution in accordance with the strategy, directions and guidelines set by the Board.
 Read Lesley's full bio.

-Head of School of Chiropractic
+Head of AECC School of Chiropractic

 Philip Dewhurst is the Head of the School of Chiropractic and graduated from the AECC University College as a chiropractor in 2005.
 Read Phil's full bio